Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Efficient Deflation Approaches for the Sampled JPAC Problem

-We can use the necessary condition \eqref{necessary} in the link removal process.
-In particular, if \eqref{necessary} is violated, {we should} drop at least one link from the network.
-We propose to remove the link $k_0$ according to
+which corresponds to applying the SMART rule \cite{removals} to the normalized sampled channel and substituting $\bq=\be.$ In \eqref{smart}, $\bar a_{k,j}$ and $\bar c_k$ are the averaged sample channel gain and noise, i.e., }

-which corresponds to applying the SMART rule \cite{removals} to the normalized sampled channel and substituting $\bq=\be.$ In \eqref{smart}, $\bar a_{k,j}$ and $\bar c_k$ are the averaged sample channel gain and noise, i.e.,
+{The proposed convex approximation-based deflation {}{algorithmic} framework for problem \eqref{csparse2} is described in {Algorithm 1}. {}{It is worthwhile remarking the {}{difference} between the proposed Algorithm 1 and the NLPD algorithm in \cite{msp}.
+The first key difference is that Algorithm 1 is designed for solving the sample approximation of {}{the} chance SINR constrained JPAC problem \eqref{cMSP} (i.e., problem \eqref{csparse2}) while the NLPD algorithm is designed for solving {}{the} instantaneous SINR constrained JPAC problem \eqref{sparse2}.
+As discussed in Subsection \ref{subsec:groupsparse}, problem \eqref{csparse2} includes problem \eqref{sparse2} as a special case.
+The second key difference between the two algorithms lies in the power control step (i.e., \textbf{Step 3}).
+More specifically, at each iteration, the proposed Algorithm 1 solves the SOCP \eqref{relax} to update the power while the NLPD algorithm solves the LP \eqref{ll1} to update the power.
+We also remark that the SOCP approximation \eqref{relax} used in Algorithm 1 is different from the one used in \cite{convex_approximation}.
+The two SOCP approximations take different forms and are derived from different perspectives.}

-{The proposed convex approximation-based deflation algorithm framework for problem \eqref{csparse2} is described in Algorithm 2.
-In the framework, if the power control problem \eqref{relax} is solved via the SOCP formulation \eqref{relax2}, we call the corresponding algorithm SOCP-D; while if problem \eqref{relax} is solved via the smoothing problem \eqref{relax-appro} and the PABB algorithm, we call the corresponding algorithm PABB-D.} The SOCP-D algorithm is of polynomial time complexity, i.e., it has a complexity of $O(N^{0.5}K^{3.5}(N+K)),$ since it needs to solve $K$ SOCP problems \eqref{relax2} and {solving one SOCP problem in the form of \eqref{relax2} requires $O(N^{0.5}K^{2.5}(N+K))$ operations} \cite[Page 423]{com3}.
-We should remark that the postprocessing step (\text{Step 5}) in the framework aims at admitting the links removed in the preprocessing and admission control steps.
-Specifically, we enumerate all the removed links and admit one of them if it can be supported simultaneously with the already supported links.
-If there are more than one such candidates, we pick the one such that the minimum total transmission power is needed to simultaneously support it with the already supported links.
-The postprocessing step is terminated if no such candidate exists.
-The specification of the postprocessing step can be found in Appendix \ref{app-post}.
+In the above framework, if the power control problem \eqref{relax} is solved via {solving its equivalent SOCP reformulation \eqref{relax2}}, we call the corresponding algorithm SOCP-D; while if problem \eqref{relax} is solved via {using the PABB algorithm to solve its smoothing counterpart \eqref{relax-appro}}, we call the corresponding algorithm PABB-D.} The SOCP-D algorithm is of polynomial time complexity, i.e., it has a complexity of ${}{O(N^{3.5}K^{4.5})},$ since it needs to solve at most $K$ SOCP problems \eqref{relax2} and {solving one SOCP problem in the form of \eqref{relax2} requires ${}{O(N^{3.5}K^{3.5})}$ operations} \cite[Page 423]{com3}. {}{It is hard to analyze the complexity of the PABB-D algorithm.
+This is because global (linear) convergence rate of the PABB algorithm, when it is used to solve general nonlinear optimization problems, remains unknown \cite{bb}.} The postprocessing step (\text{Step 5}) aims at admitting the links removed in the preprocessing and admission control steps\cite{convex_approximation,msp}.
+A specification of the postprocessing step can be found in Section III of \cite{technicalreport}.

-\section{Numerical Simulations}
+\section{{}{Numerical Simulations}}

 To illustrate the effectiveness and efficiency of the two proposed convex approximation-based deflation algorithms (SOCP-D and PABB-D), we present some numerical simulation results in this section.
 The number of supported links, the total transmission power, and the execution CPU time are used as the metrics for {comparing} different algorithms.